Skip to Content

 Tip

-Recipe IDs can be found using the List All Recipes command.
+Recipe IDs can be found using the List all recipes command.

-Validate a Recipe
+Validate a recipe

 Validates the JSON metadata for a local Citizen Integrator recipe.
 You should use this command prior to uploading a recipe to make sure it is valid.